didoesdigital/steno-dictionaries/README.md

 # Contributing

 If you notice a misstroke, please mention it.
 This will help future stenographers learning from Typey Type for Stenographers have a better experience learning stenography.
-The easiest way to help is to [create a new issue](https://github.com/didoesdigital/steno-dictionaries/issues/new) for each misstroke or set of misstrokes you find.
+You can use the [Typey Type feedback form](https://docs.google.com/forms/d/e/1FAIpQLSeevsX2oYEvnDHd3y8weg5_7-T8QZsF93ElAo28JO9Tmog-7Q/viewform?usp=sf_link) or [create a new issue](https://github.com/didoesdigital/steno-dictionaries/issues/new) for each misstroke or set of misstrokes you find.
+Please make a note of the dictionary, misstroke entry, and expected or suggested strokes.